horowest/Movie-Ticket/README.md

 Informatics Practices project on BookMyShow in Java|Netbeans.

 #Getting Started
-To use this project, try one of the following:
+To use this theme, choose one of the following options to get started:
-   <br/> * Download the latest release on [Github Page](https://github.com/AkashVevo/bookmyshow-java/)
+* Download the latest release on Jumpstart Studios Page
-   <br/> * Fork this repository on GitHub
+* Fork this repository on GitHub

 #Loading The Project
 After downloading follow the steps to use the project: